Francoded/AFParser-Library/README.md

 ### Examples

-There are numerous examples to reference and are provided in the examples folder of the repository.
-The examples are discussed further in the Examples wiki section.
+There are numerous examples discussed briefly in the Wiki section and are provided in the examples folder of the repository.